-- Collaborative observation and gathering of data - Asking questions to gain understanding - Open communication with the team and family through phone calls, email, Storypark, or a conference
+- ★ Collaborative observation and gathering of data - ★ Asking questions to gain understanding - ★ Open communication with the team and family through phone calls, emails, Storypark, and conferences.

 Some children experience difficulty working within our day-to-day classroom framework.
 In order to ensure each child's success, families, teaching teams, and support specialists must work together as a unified support team to develop specific and consistent strategies for school and at home.
 The team helps translate observations and data through the lenses of: